hoffy/W.A.R.P./README.md

 found in the repository at https://github.com/hoffy/WARP./

 W.A.R.P. is an RS485 Half Duplex Based Home Automation Protocol or Network.
 Using a three wire TRANSMIT, RECEIVE, Common Ground BUS.
 The Arduino's will use Serial Communication via the auto485 library developed by madleech.
 Serial Communication is transceived to the BUS via MAX485 8 Pin DIP IC's as notated below.
 The BUS will consist of standard CAT 5/6 Cable as used for Ethernet networking, but only three (3) wires will be employed at this time.

+A BUS Schematic will be provided once developed.

 W.A.R.P. will utilize an Arduino Mega 2560 Microcontroller as the "MASTER" unit equipped with a Seeed Studios Ethershield Ver.
 1.0.